99ron/fourth-milestone-carpedia/README.md

     Ability to see if voted on a vehicle and to view its total likes Ability to order by Brand, Drive type and organise by Brand name (A - Z) or if the vehicle has likes

-Features Left to Implement
+## Features Left to Implement

 I'd like to implement a personal profile to have user upload vehicles to their own 'garage'.
-From this, with enough information I could start implementing average stats, or who has the fastest car of this type,
+From this, with enough information I could start implementing stats for that users vehicles or a % of likes with the same vehicle uploaded by others.

-With the personal profile implementation above I'd like to make a section of the site to allow users to find local 'meets' or even make new friends being able to find out who lives nearby.
+With the personal profile implementation above I'd like to make a section of the site to allow users to find local 'meets' or even make new friends being able to find out who lives nearby, thus also implementing a 'friends' system in.

 Ability to be able to search would be a nice benefit both Vehicles and Profiles (once added).